barroso2501/pasture-crop-dynamic/docs/planning/006_spatiotemporal_investigation_plan.md

 on targeted or complete upstream reprocessing.
 Passing the gate closes the configuration-provenance issue without reopening accepted accounting logic.

+## Temporal interpretation rule

+The five-year intervals are fixed accounting windows, not presumed complete land-use episodes.
+The investigation will retain all eight intervals from 1985–1990 through 2020–2025.
+The final interval will be identified as the **diagnostic temporal-boundary interval** because episodes continuing in 2025 cannot be observed to completion.

+Results will distinguish:
+- the **primary period**, containing intervals ending in or before 2020;
+- the **full observed series**, including the flagged 2020–2025 interval.

+The final interval will not be excluded from maps, trajectories, episode reconstruction, or descriptive summaries.
+Conclusions sensitive to its inclusion will be reported through a direct comparison of primary-period and full-series results.

+Phase 4 will treat analytical stages as potentially persistent across more than one five-year interval.
+It will also retain progression, return, recurrence, and alternation among stages.
+Detailed rules are established in `docs/decisions/009_multiquinquennial_episodes_and_2020_2025.md`.

 ### Implementation outcome

 Phase 0 passed on 2026-09-12.
 The hosted module matched the repository and the